Gyoonus/deoptfuscator/README.md

 ## What is Deoptfuscator

-asdkalsjdlkjalsd

-+ a
-+ b
-+ c
-+ d
++ Deoptfuscator is a tool for deobfuscating Android applications that have been transformed using control-flow obfuscation mechanisms.
++ Deoptfuscator can reverse the control-flow obfuscation performed by DexGuard on open-source Android applications.

 ## Prerequisites
-In order to build and run deoptfuscator, the following are required:
+In order to build and run deoptfuscator, the followings are required:
 + Deoptfuscator based on Ubuntu 18.04 LTS 64bit PC
   + libboost, libjson (C++ library)
     + $sudo apt-get install libboost-all-dev